bueler/popdip/README.md

 This project is just for fun, and not research.
 That is, nothing here is an original contribution beyond well-known algorithms.
-Specifically, I regard this algorithm as a special case of Algorithm 16.1 in section 16.7 of the textbook Griva, Nash, Sofer, "Linear and Nonlinear Optimization", 2nd ed., SIAM Press 2009.
+Specifically, I regard this algorithm as a special case of Algorithm 16.1 in section 16.7 of the textbook Griva, Nash, Sofer, _Linear and Nonlinear Optimization_, 2nd ed., SIAM Press 2009.

 ## running the small example